arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 	> **Note:** You can switch back to the Azure module executing _Switch-AzureMode AzureServiceManagement_.

 13. Replace the placeholders and execute the following command to create your new resource group using the custom template.
-Make sure to replace the _[STORAGE NAME]_ placeholder with the storage account you have created in the previous step.
+Make sure to replace the _[STORAGE NAME]_ placeholder with the storage account you created in the previous step.

 	````PowerShell
 	New-AzureResourceGroup –StorageAccountName [STORAGEACCOUNT] -TemplateFile [JSON-File-Path] -Name [RESOURCE-GROUP-NAME] -Location [LOCATION]